nsrau/azure-docs.it-it/articles/mobile-services-android-how-to-use-client-library.md

 ### <a name="headers"></a>Procedura: Personalizzare le intestazioni di richieste

-È possibile collegare un'intestazione personalizzata a tutte le richieste in uscita.
+È possibile allegare un'intestazione personalizzata a tutte le richieste in uscita.
 A tale scopo, configurare un elemento ServiceFilter simile a questo:

 		client = client.withFilter(new ServiceFilter() {